 Under the code provision A.1.8, the Company should arrange appropriate insurance cover in respect of legal action against its Directors.
-As the Company was unable to secure any offer from insurance company to offer coverage for the directors and officers' liabilities in 2020, the insurance cover in respect of legal actions against the Directors was not in place during the year ended 31st December 2020.
-The Company will resume the process of obtaining, reviewing and comparing the quotation and insurance proposal with the insurers in 2021 after the release of 2020 annual reports with intent to purchase the relevant liability insurance for Directors within 2021.
+As the Company was unable to secure any offer from insurance company to offer coverage for the directors and officers' liabilities in year 2021, the insurance cover in respect of legal actions against the Directors was not in place during the year ended 31st December 2021.
+The Company will resume the process of obtaining, reviewing and comparing the quotation and insurance proposal with the insurers after the release of 2021 annual report with intent to purchase the relevant liability insurance for Directors within year 2022.